thinkinglabs/citcon-europe-2019-ghent/README.md

 - On Groentenmarkt there are two stalls.
 - [Confisserie Temmerman](https://visit.gent.be/en/see-do/confiserie-temmerman) at Kraanlei: a small authentic candy store having not the usual cone-shaped cuperdons.
 The woman has all the regional sweets: candy and cookies.

+Where to find Mastels?

+- [Bakery Himschoot](http://www.bakkerijhimschoot.be/gent-2) at Groentenmarkt.
+They also have the cuperdons.
+- [Julie's House](https://www.julieshouse.be/en) at Kraanlei: fantastic place to have breakfast.
+In the weekend you have to reserve.
+They serve the ironed mastel with brown sugar.

 ## Accomodations

 The [site of the The Lonely Planet](https://www.lonelyplanet.com/belgium/flanders/ghent/hotels/best-places-to-stay-in-ghent?filters%5Bproperty_type_group%5D%5Bbudget_hotel%5D=true) references lots of hotels in Ghent of different categories.